Mississauga Hospital: Programs and services

+Teaching partnership

+Mississauga Hospital acts as a teaching hospital for students in the Mississauga Academy of Medicine at the University of Toronto Faculty of Medicine.
+It is affiliated with the university through Trillium Health Partners.

 Fundraising

 The hospital's annual Diwali dinner has become known as one of Mississauga's premier social events.

 Bus terminal

 The Trillium Hospital Bus Terminal is a MiWay bus terminal located on the northern side of the Mississauga Hospital site, facing the Queensway.

 The bus terminal has no ticketing services and contains a bus shelter.